-(b) Masco will use reasonable efforts to assist Spin Co in asserting claims and establishing its right to coverage under applicable Shared Policies if so requested by Spin Co in writing (so long as all of the Masco Group's out-of-pocket expenses in connection therewith are promptly paid by Spin Co following receipt of an invoice for such expenses), but Masco will not be otherwise obligated to negotiate, investigate, defend, settle or otherwise handle such claims on behalf of Spin Co.
-No member of the

-Masco Group will bear any Liability for the failure of an insurer to pay any claim under any Shared Policy.
-It is understood that any Claims Made Policies may not provide any coverage to the Spin Co Group for incidents occurring prior to the Distribution Time but that are asserted with the insurance carrier after the Distribution Time.
+Any amounts unpaid by TopBuild under this Section 4.04(a) shall be subject to TopBuild's indemnification obligations under Article 6.

-(c) In the event that after the Distribution Time Masco proposes to amend, commute, terminate, buy-out, extinguish liability under or otherwise modify any Shared Policies, in respect of periods of coverage prior to the Distribution Time, under which Spin Co, the Spin Co Business or the other members of the Spin Co Group has or may in the future have rights to assert claims pursuant to this Article 4 in a manner that would adversely affect any such rights of Spin Co, the Spin Co Business or any of the other members of the Spin Co Group, Masco will (i) if such proposed action would be material to the Spin Co Group, give Spin Co prior notice thereof and consult with Spin Co with respect to such action and (ii) pay to Spin Co its equitable share (as reasonably determined by Masco), if any, of any net proceeds actually received by Masco from the insurer under the applicable Shared Policy as a result of such action by

-Masco (after deducting Masco's out-of-pocket expenses incurred in connection with such action).

-(d) To the extent that the limits of any Shared Policy preclude payment in full of Unrelated Claims filed by any member of the Masco Group, on the one hand, and any member of the Spin Co Group, on the other hand, the insurance proceeds available under such Shared Policy shall be paid to Masco and/or Spin Co, as applicable, on a FIFO Basis.
-In the event that any member of the Masco Group, on the one hand, and any member of the Spin Co Group, on the other hand, files Related Claims under any Shared Policy, each of Masco and Spin Co shall receive a pro rata amount of the available insurance proceeds, as may be reasonably determined by Masco, based on the relationship the Liability incurred by each such party bears to the total Liability to both such parties from the occurrence or event underlying the Related Claims.

-(e) In no event (except as provided in Section 4.04(c) or Section 4.04(d)) will any member of the Masco Group have any Liability whatsoever to any member of the Spin Co Group if any Shared Policy is terminated or otherwise ceases to be in effect for any reason, is unavailable or inadequate to cover any Liability of any member of the Spin Co Group for any reason whatsoever or is not renewed or extended beyond the current expiration date.
+- (b) At any time following the Distribution Date, Masco and/or any member of the Masco Group may, in its sole discretion and without payment to TopBuild, agree to release or sell back the remaining coverage under any Shared Policy in connection with the settlement of any Claim. - (c) In the event that after the Distribution Time Masco proposes to amend, commute, terminate, buy-out, release, sell back, extinguish liability or coverage under or otherwise modify any Shared Policies, in respect of periods of coverage prior to the Distribution Time, under which TopBuild, the TopBuild Business or the other members of the TopBuild Group has or may in the future have rights to assert claims pursuant to this Article 4 in a manner that would adversely affect any such rights of TopBuild, the TopBuild Business or any of the other members of the TopBuild Group, Masco will (i) if such proposed action would be material to the TopBuild Group, give TopBuild prior notice thereof and consult with TopBuild with respect to such action and (ii) pay to TopBuild its equitable share (as reasonably determined by Masco), if any, of any net proceeds actually received by Masco from the insurer under the applicable Shared Policy as a result of such action by Masco (after deducting Masco's out-of-pocket expenses incurred in connection with such action). - (d) To the extent that the limits of any Shared Policy preclude payment in full of any Related Claims or Unrelated Claims filed by any member of the Masco Group, on the one hand, and any member of the TopBuild Group, on the other hand, the insurance proceeds available under such Shared Policy shall be paid to Masco and/or TopBuild, as applicable, on a FIFO Basis. - (e) In the event that any member of the Masco Group, on the one hand, and any member of the TopBuild Group, on the other hand, files Related Claims or Unrelated Claims under any Shared Policy, each of Masco and TopBuild shall receive a pro rata amount of the available insurance proceeds, as may be reasonably determined by Masco, based on the relationship the Liability incurred by each such party bears to the total Liability to both such parties from the occurrence or event underlying the Related Claims or Unrelated Claims, as the case may be. - (f) In no event (except as provided in Section 4.04(b)) will any member of the Masco Group have any Liability whatsoever to any member of the TopBuild Group if any Shared Policy is terminated or otherwise ceases to be in effect for any reason, is unavailable or inadequate to cover any Liability of any member of the TopBuild Group for any reason whatsoever or is not renewed or extended beyond the current expiration date.

 Section 4.05.
-Administration and Reserves. (a) From and after the Distribution Time, the Masco Group will be responsible for the Claims Administration with respect to claims of the Masco Group under Shared Policies.
+Administration and Reserves. (a) From and after the Distribution Time, the Masco Group will be responsible for the Claims